kwame-Owusu/kwame-Owusu/README.md

 **Aspiring digital craftsman**

  <img src="https://i.pinimg.com/originals/70/37/d4/7037d478852af21357f038fac2d2e9f6.gif">
-I'm a am currently a software engineering student at university, after completing my course I intend to enter the job market and put my skills on the line , I like coding -- its fun sometimes, sometimes its not, but we move.
+I'm a am currently a software engineering student at university, after completing my course I intend to enter the job market and contribute to something useful , I like coding -- its fun sometimes, sometimes its not, but we move.

 - ⚡ Fun fact **I read too many mangas and my favourite one is vagabond by Takehiko Inoue**